 Flexible Program Model

-The program includes a combination of job-related classroom/self-study instruction and on-the-job learning (OJL) at the job site.
-Your program could be designed in one of three ways:
+The program includes a combination of job-related classroom/self-study instruction in addition to on-the-job learning (OJL) at the job site.
+Design your program in one of three ways:

 - Time-based – your apprentice completes a required number of hours in on-the-job training and related instruction